phuyen27/TodoWeb/README.md

-# TodoWeb
-A full-stack to-do list app with a pet streak system that encourages daily productivity.
-Built with React.js, Spring Boot, and MongoDB.
-# 🐾 Pet Todo App
+# 🐾 AI-Powered Pet Todo Web App

-A full-stack **Todo App with a virtual pet system**.
+A full-stack **Todo App with an AI-driven virtual pet system**.
-Complete your tasks, take care of your pet, and watch it grow with you 🐶✨

----
+Stay productive, interact with your smart pet, and let AI guide your daily habits 🧠🐶✨

 ## 🚀 Features

 * ✅ Task management (create, update, complete)
-* 🐾 Virtual pet that evolves over time
+* 🐾 Virtual pet that evolves based on your behavior
+* 🧠 AI-powered task suggestions based on your habits
+* 💬 AI pet chat (your pet can talk, motivate, and remind you)
+* 📊 Smart productivity tracking & insights
 * 🌗 Day / Night pet environment

+## 🧠 AI Highlights

+* ✨ **Smart Task Recommendation**
+  Suggests tasks based on your previous activity & patterns

-* 💬 Interactive pet chat
+* 💬 **Conversational AI Pet**
+  Your pet can:
+  - Motivate you when you're inactive
+  - Celebrate your achievements
+  - Remind unfinished tasks

-* 📊 Pet status changes based on your productivity
+* 📊 **Behavior Analysis**

----
+  Tracks:
+  - Task completion consistency
+  - Active hours
+  - Productivity trends

+* 🔮 **Future: Predictive Productivity**
+  Predict your low-focus time and suggest better schedules

 ## 🖼️ Demo